 7.1) The President and Vice-President(s) shall be recommended by the Committee for endorsement at the Annual General Meeting (see Clause 8).

-b) The election of Officers and Members shall take place at the AGM.
+7.2) The election/endorsement of Officers and Members shall take place at the AGM.
 The period of office for both officers and members shall be three years in the first instance, with the option of up to a further three years if re-elected annually at the AGM.
 In exceptional circumstances and by unanimous agreement of the Committee a term of office may be extended.

 7.3) Nominations for Officers and Committee members will be sought from all members and must be submitted on a form provided by the Honorary Secretary.